Locality-Sensitive Hashing-Based Efficient Point Transformer for Charged Particle Reconstruction: Related Work

 \textbf{Traditional Methods and GNNs for Tracking.} Traditional particle tracking methods, such as the \ac{KF} and Hough Transforms, have been used extensively in high-energy physics experiments, but face performance limitations under high pile-up conditions due to their combinatorial complexity.
 Recent advancements in deep learning have driven the adoption of GNNs for track reconstruction, particularly through edge classification approaches~\citep{ExaTrkX:2021abe,Lazar:2022ixi,DeZoort:2021rbj}.
 Additionally, object condensation techniques~\citep{Lieret:2023aqg} have been explored.

 \textbf{Efficient Point Transformers.} To avoid the quadratic complexity of standard self-attention~\citep{vaswani2017attention} when processing large point clouds, Point Transformer~\citep{Zhao2021PointTransformer} introduces a local attention mechanism that couples positional encoding with neighborhood selection.
 More recently, studies have centered on point cloud serialization, which projects high-dimensional point-cloud data into one-dimensional sequences while preserving locality.
 Recent works such as FlatFormer \citep{Liu2023FlatFormer}, DSVT \citep{Wang2023DSVT}, and PointTransformerV3 \citep{wu2024point} adopt fixed serialization patterns, which improve tractability but struggle with irregular detector geometry.
 Among these, HEPT~\citep{Miao2024HEPT} stands out by employing randomized serialization via LSH, providing a theoretical guarantee of near-linear complexity and offering strong potential for tracking.
+There are also new ideas considering tracking as a segmentation task using Maskformers ~\citep{VanStroud:2024fau}.